SQream/sqream_docs/data_ingestion/avro.rst

 Best Practices
 ==============

-Because external tables do not automatically verify the file integrity or structure, SQream recommends manually verifying your table output when ingesting Avro files into SQream.
+Because foreign tables do not automatically verify the file integrity or structure, SQream recommends manually verifying your table output when ingesting Avro files into SQream.
 This lets you determine if your table output is identical to your originally inserted table.

 The following is an example of the output based on the **nba.avro** table: